#NavigatingHealth

 #NavigatingHealth is a policy and advocacy project co-travelling an international doctoral thesis.
 The aims of the project are to streamline the silos and address the fragmentation by bringing together all those who are developing solutions to enable patients and carers to better navigate healthcare journeys.
 Through creating visibility by sharing stories & approaches, we are building community and sharing solutions to address these complex problems.
 We all have a role to play.

-Our focus is collaboration - if you want to know more please email us.
+Our focus is collaboration - connecting change-makers.
+If you want to know more please email us.

 #NavigatingHealth Network